 Smart Export Guarantee (SEG)

 The SEG requires larger energy suppliers to pay for surplus electricity exported to the grid.
-Rates vary significantly by supplier:
+Rates range from 3p to 30p/kWh depending on supplier:

 - Standard rates: 3-5p/kWh (most suppliers)